Short sellers shopped for Macy's stock ahead of Black Friday

 With reports on weekend sales suggesting a slow start to holiday shopping at brick and mortar establishments, Macy’s stock has lost about 2.7 percent over the past three sessions, delivering a potential payoff to short sellers who got in last week.
 On Wednesday, the New York-based department store chain fell 1.04 percent.

-Online sales surged over the weekend and on Monday, helping Amazon.com (AMZN.O) and some traditional retailers.
+Online sales surged over the weekend and on Monday, helping Amazon.com and some traditional retailers.

 Macy’s and many other retailers have been pummeled this year, reflecting a consumer shift away from discretionary items such as designer-label clothes and cosmetics and toward online spending and merchandise including smartphones, televisions and home goods.